|

 organic debris (dust) in our homes.
 Nearly all homes

-dust mites.
-Dust mites live in the fabrics and
+dust mite activity.
+Dust mites live in fabrics and

 textiles that trap dust such as carpets, mattresses,